Roche tops forecast as new cancer drugs gain momentum

 That strategy was given a boost on Thursday, with Roche reporting a healthy uptake of new breast cancer medicines Perjeta and Kadcyla.

-Shares in Roche, which have fallen 9 percent since May when they peaked at 258.6 Swiss francs, were up 1 percent at 1140 GMT versus a 0.4 percent rise in the broader European sector.
+Shares in Roche, which have fallen 9 percent since May when they peaked at 258.6 Swiss francs, were up 1.3 percent at 0800 GMT (4 a.m.
+ET) versus a 0.3 rise in the broader European sector .SXDP.

 “Roche trades at a justified 15 percent premium to the EU Pharma sector as it boasts a very visible double-digit earnings growth profile,” Kepler Cheuvreux said in a research note.